 Limited competition with commercial aviation

-It has been almost 50 years since Japan introduced the world's first modern HSR service between Tokyo and Osaka.
-By the end of 2012, China will be operating 13,000 kilometers of HSR--more than the rest of the world combined.
-Yet, HSR still accounts for less than 2 percent of the world's railway lines, and only six nations have HSR networks with tracks longer than 1,000 kilometers.
+It has been 50 years since Japan introduced the world's first modern HSR service between Tokyo and Osaka.
+At the end of 2012, the world's longest HSR line with 2,230 kilometers between Beijing and Guangzhou became fully operational.
+A total of about 10,000 kilometers of HSR is in operation in China, more than in the rest of the world combined.
+Altogether, HSR still accounts for less than 2 percent of the world's railway lines.

 HSR could compete with some airlines in high-volume, high-yield markets.
 Yet, the relatively short routes where HSR excels represent only a small portion of the market served by commercial aviation.
 Airline assets are highly flexible, because airplanes can be easily redeployed to more lucrative markets.
 In addition, the infrastructure investment for a comprehensive aviation network is much lower than for ground modes of transport.
 Aviation's network connectivity simply cannot be replicated by ground-based modes.
 Opportunities to develop intermodal solutions can potentially combine the advantages of both HSR and aviation.